 Common PayPal Scams

-There are endless ways for scammers to try and separate you from your money on PayPal.
+There are endless ways for scammers to try and separate you from your money.
+You may have already heard of popular scams circulating on Facebook and Instagram.
 However, there are certain strategies that fraudsters rely on again and again.
 Why?
 Because these common scams work.

 1. The “problem with your account” scam